 In the world of coffee, there are always exceptions; however, a light roast tends to give coffee drinkers complex, floral flavours and vibrant aromas.
 Comparatively, a medium roast will have more caramelised sugars within the bean, which results in a flavour profile that's sweeter and smoother.
 Coffee drinks produced from a dark roast will usually have lower acidity and strong, intense flavours such as dark chocolate.

-Decide between single-origin and blended coffee
+Decide between single-origin and coffee blends

 At Coffee Direct we have over 50 speciality single-origin roasts from countries all over the world, as well as 35 expertly blended coffees.
 So, another factor to consider for your next coffee delivery is whether you’ll go for single-origin coffee beans or an exclusive blend.